Rexabit/valheim-visuals-modifier/Thunderstore/README.md

 ### Customizations
  - Update all materials with a single configuration.
- - Updating specific materials with a more precise configuration targeting every material.
+ - Updating specific materials with a more precise configuration targeting each individual material.
  - Update an underlying texture of a material
  - Add a material change based on a realtime effect
  - Update a light on an item